 Frequently Asked Questions

 Battleship Texas is currently closed for an extensive repair project.
-However, Battleship Texas will be temporarily open to the public on July 3rd & 4th, 2021.

 In April 2020, the ship’s anti-aircraft guns and other deck mounted items were removed for restoration, with the help of Taylor Marine and Certified Pipe Services Houston.
 The items are currently being stored at an offsite warehouse facility provided by NRG.
 Since then, Battleship Texas volunteers and staff have been working on disassembling and restoring the guns and other equipment on a component level.